How to photograph food like a pro with just your phone

 2. One simple setting that is a game changer

-There’s a hidden gem in your camera app: the ability to lock focus and exposure (AE AF Lock).
+There’s a hidden feature in your camera app: the ability to lock focus and exposure (AE AF Lock).
 By tapping and holding on your subject, you can stop the camera from constantly readjusting the light and sharpness.
-This one move gives you much more control over the final image — and stops your phone from making bad decisions on your behalf.
+This one move gives you much more control over the final image.

 3. Light can make or break your shot

 If there’s one thing to get right, it’s lighting.
-No phone — no matter how expensive — can save a photo taken in bad light.
-Natural light is your best friend, especially soft, indirect light from a window.
+No phone - no matter how expensive - can save a photo taken in bad light.
+Natural light is more than good enough, especially soft, indirect light from a window.
 Switch off any artificial lights and stand sideways on to the window so that you are using sidelight.

 4. A great photo is more than just the food